hudmarc/FFO-FishNet-Floating-Origin/README.md

 ✅ OffsetTransform (Formally FOObject, now also performs tasks of FOObserver)

-🔲 TODO: how to 're-discover' offset transforms after they have been moved to the null scene? hash grid (or: keep a cap on the # of disabled offset transforms and just do an O(n) search on the few left over? could also be sped up with sweep and prune.
+🔲 TODO: how to 're-discover' offset transforms after they have been moved to the null scene? hash grid? (or: keep a cap on the # of disabled offset transforms and just do an O(n) search on the few left over? could also be sped up with sweep and prune)

 ✅ Deprecate FOObserver in favor of boolean on OffsetTransform